odea-project/qAlgorithms/report/discussion_tests.md

 using the packages tidyverse 2.0.0[@wickhamWelcomeTidyverse2019].
 Images were generated using ggplot2 3.5.1[ggplot2].

-qAlgorithms is written in base C++, using only standard library functions[@ISOInternationalStandard].
+qAlgorithms is written in base C++ 20, using only standard library functions[@ISOInternationalStandard].
 For reading in files, the StreamCraft library is used[https://github.com/odea-project/StreamCraft].
 It was compiled with gcc 13.2.0[@freesoftwarefoundationinc.UsingGNUCompiler1988].